Sacred Destinations

 More Information

-Below is a location map and aerial view of San Benedetto at Subiaco.
-Using the buttons on the left, zoom in for a closer look or zoom out to get your bearings.
-Click and drag the map to move around.
-For a larger view, see our Italy Map or get our free Google Earth download.
+Below is a location map and aerial view of Subiaco Monastery.
+Using the buttons on the left (or the wheel on your mouse), you can zoom in for a closer look, or zoom out to get your bearings.
+To move around, click and drag the map with your mouse.